tklarryonline/dotfiles_macos/brew/README.md

 ### Casks

 - [Discord][discord] for community chats.
+- [Docker Desktop][docker-desktop] for Docker GUI and container management.
 - [EVkey][evkey] for typing Vietnamese dialects.
 - [Firefox][firefox] for safe browsing.
 - [Fork][fork] for a nice Git UI.